 Below you will find links to spreadsheets of standard charges with separate tabs associated with Morristown Medical Center, Overlook Medical Center, Newton Medical Center, Chilton Medical Center and Hackettstown Medical Center.
 Atlantic Health System is committed to pricing transparency and helping our patients understand their financial obligations before receiving medical care.
-We also offer price estimates for most of the health care services we provide at our hospitals and outpatient centers.
+We also offer price estimates/shoppable services for most of the health care services we provide at our hospitals and outpatient centers.
 Charges are not the same as prices; charges are like a sticker price that is negotiated down for virtually all health care customers.
 Standard charges are contained in a large report called a chargemaster.
 Variability in total patient financial responsibility should be expected due to specific coverage, benefits and plan specific liabilities.

 The following list of insurance plans may not be comprehensive.
 For example, specialty insurers – such as workers’ compensation and personal injury protection (“PIP”) – are not included because there are a number of different types of insurance products and we may not participate in all of them.
 If you do not see your plan listed on our website, we strongly recommend that you contact us or your health insurance plan to confirm whether your plan is in-network or out-of-network.